KROIA/StockMarket/documentation/SetupMarkets.md

 ---
 ### Use Presets to create a Market
-If you want to quickly setup some item-money pairs that have preset settings, this chapter is for you.
+If you want to quickly setup some item-money pairs that have preset settings, this chapter is for you.<br>
 In the [ManagementGUI](AdminSection.md/#managementgui), click on the `+ by Category` Button.

 <tr>